d-mcsorley/Gallus/Readme.md

 var people = connection.Query<Person>("SELECT * FROM PERSON WHERE Id = @id", new { id = 4 });
 ```

-For anyone familiar with Dapper the api should be self explanitory.
+For anyone familiar with Dapper the api should be self explanatory.
+The dynamic property name needs to match the query parameter.

 Executing SQL
 -------------

+Gallus provides a method for executing raw SQL.

 ```csharp
 connection.Exec("INSERT INTO....", new { id = 1, firstname = "Test", lastname = "user" });